metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 - You have an application using React 17 or higher
 - You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase
 - You have a running Metabase instance using a compatible version of the enterprise binary. v1.50.x are the only supported versions at this time.
-We do not recommend running this in production.

 # Getting started

 ## Start Metabase

-Currently, the SDK only works with specific versions of Metabase.
+Currently, the SDK only works with Metabase version 50.

-> Note these are not considered stable.
-Do not use these in production.

 You have the following options: